-Specifically, the Housing Rehabilitation Program and the Residential Accessibility Grant Program are undertaken without regard to geography, but instead, are based on income of the property owners.
+This Five-Year Plan does not identify any geographic concentration of resources.
+Specifically, the Housing Rehabilitation Program is undertaken without regard to geography, but instead, are based on income of the property owners.
 Public service agencies that receive CDBG grant funds are scattered through the City and public facilities projects occur in locations that directly benefit those who earn low or moderate incomes or those who are presumed to earn low or moderate incomes.
 The City of Portsmouth has three Census block groups where a majority of residents earn low or moderate incomes.
 Projects in these areas are undertaken based on project eligibility and funding availability.
 For at least the most recent two Consolidated Plans the City has identified significant public infrastructure needs, in CDBG eligible neighborhoods.
-This five-year Plan does not identify any geographic concentration of resources.
+Urgent Need projects and activities will be undertaken City-wide according to priorities described earlier in this section.